makersacademy/chitter-challenge/process.md

   Now that I can see and make posts, I need to view them in reverse chronological order.
 I can do this by amending my SELECT query to include ORDER BY.

 WORKING

+  Ruby has the DateTime class, which I can use to store information about when a peep was posted.

+Added a datetime column to the database, and modified the method to accept the current date and time.

+STYLING

+  Twitter released their own styling called Bootstrap, which I'm going to use to give users a clean, modern UI.